Subscribe to our Newsletter

 Issue 5 – Not Mobile Friendly

 This is starting to disappear more and more, but if your website isn’t mobile friendly, you can bet diamonds to dirt that no one will be coming to you for business.

 If your website is opening up with tiny font size and full desktop website display on anything but a desktop you have a problem.
-Our attention is constantly being driven all over the internet, so naturally our attention span is much lower.
+Our attention is constantly being driven all over the internet, so naturally, our attention span is much lower.
 People aren’t going to bother with a website if it doesn’t scale down to their phones display size.
-There is nothing worse for a visitor than trying to click a search bar half the size of their smallest finger nail.
+There is nothing worse for a visitor than trying to click a search bar half the size of their pinky fingernail.